 Yes.
 Reading chord charts and improvising can be very different from playing the notes you see on the page!
 If you already have piano skills, we can help you expand your repertoire by teaching you to read a lead sheet or chord chart.

 Can you tell me more about the performing and teaching experience of the Resound NW teachers?

-Every Resound NW instructor has years of experience teaching lessons and performing as a professional singer.
+Every Resound NW instructor has years of experience teaching lessons and performing as a professional singer and/or pianist.
 You can read a little more about the teachers on the About page.